lazy-stripes/plasmoid-headsetcontrol/README.md

 It was also only tested with my Logitech G935 and G533 headsets, so some features may not work.

+## License

+Released under the MIT license.

 ## Acknowledgements

 All the heavy lifting is done by [HeadsetControl](https://github.com/Sapd/HeadsetControl).

-If this is useful to you in any way, please consider sponsoring that project.
+If this plasmoid is useful to you in any way, please consider sponsoring that project.